itsyndicate/itsyndicate-devops-platform-showcase/README.md

 Welcome to the ITSyndicate Developer Platform!
 This guide will help you get started with Backstage, the internal developer portal we're using to centralize services and make it easier for our developers to collaborate and innovate.

+**The easiest way to try our showcase is to follow the link:** https://demoplatform.itsyndicate.org/

 ## Prerequisites

 Before starting, make sure you have the following installed on your local machine: